mesosphere/dcos-commons/docs/pages/tutorials/data-store-tutorial.md

 it for debugging, we may need to restart the task manually on the same node.

-You can perform both actions using the same endpoint:
+You can perform both actions using the following endpoints:

 ```
+POST /v1/pods/<task-name>/restart
-POST /v1/tasks/restart/<task-name>?replace={true|false}
+POST /v1/pods/<task-name>/replace
 ```

 If `replace=true`, this action will replace the task on a separate